 Introduction of activity logs and audit controls.
-The organization should track how one uses the data and keep activity logs;
+The organization should track how someone uses the data and keep activity logs.

 Introducing a risk management policy.
-An organization must have policies and measure on how to mitigate those risks;
+An organization must have policies and measures on how to mitigate those risks.

 Restricting third-party access.
 Unauthorized third parties should not access the data.

 HIPAA violations and data breaches